 Revelation, chapter 7, says that we singers come from every tribe and every nation, and our number is not limited.
-The number we all hear about, one hundred and forty-four thousand, does not begin to define the tremendous and expansive energy of the kingdom of God.
-Revelation, chapter seven, clearly says that the number of those before the throne was too large to count.
+The notorious number we sometimes hear about, one hundred and forty-four thousand, does not begin to define the tremendous and expansive energy of the kingdom of God.
+Because, then, Revelation, chapter seven, goes on to clearly say that the number of those before the throne was too large to count.
 That is the expanding energy of God.